Skip to the content.

 try {

-const resposne = await apiV1(...args, useToken) // you can append custom middlewares here.
+const response = await apiV1(...args, useToken) // you can append custom middlewares here

 console.log(response.status, response.statusText)